 Robbery accusations bring severe consequences, as they combine theft with allegations of force or intimidation.
 In New York, robbery is treated as a violent felony, with penalties that can include decades in prison, heavy fines, and a criminal record.
-For residents of Nassau County and across Long Island, having a defense attorney familiar with local laws, courts, and prosecutors is critical to safeguarding your rights and future.
+For residents of Nassau County and across Long Island, having a robbery lawyer familiar with local laws, courts, and prosecutors is critical to safeguarding your rights and future.
 When you are facing charges on Long Island, understanding the legal complexities surrounding robbery charges and hiring a knowledgeable Long Island criminal defense firm is crucial to building a strong defense.

 What is Robbery in New York?